marckean/marcseparation/_docs/53-general_events_2022.md

 ![](../blobs/generalevents/my_allocated_weekend_1.jpg)

-You'd think it would be so simple, to just track this back to this date **Thursday 12 November 2020** and every fortnight from there is my allocated weekends with my kids.
+You'd think it would be so simple, to just track this back to this date **Thursday 12 November 2020** and then every fortnight from there is my allocated weekends with my kids.

-I do exactly this and I'm due to have the kids this coming Thursday 3 February, 2022.
+So I did exactly that, I tracked it back and I'm due to have the kids this coming Thursday 3 February, 2022.

 As I knew this wold be another issue Alex would have a problem with, I emailed her very clearly explaining this: